Carlows/feederometer/README.md

 ![home](/public/home.png)

 The app works like this, when you enter a summoner name, if first checks if that summoner is currently in a game.
-If he is, then it shows team data:
+If he is, then it renders team data:

 ![team data](/public/team.png)

 ![team data 2](/public/team2.png)

-When a player has more than 60% (that means, 4 or more games feeding) the app displays a different color and message.
+When a player has more than 60% (that means, 4 or more games feeding) the app renders a different color and message.

-When it can't find the summoner name specified in a game, then shows a summoner profile:
+When it can't find the summoner name specified in a game, then it renders a summoner profile:

 ![profile data](/public/profile.png)